woleet/woleet-weblibs/README.md

 **`hasher.on(event, callback)`**

-This function allows to set the various callback functions used to monitor the hashing process and get the result.
+Allows to set the various callback functions used to monitor the hashing process and get the result.

 - Parameters:
     - `event`: the name of the event to catch